 The Extended Essay requires candidates to produce an independent research paper of up to 4,000 words in a subject of their choosing, providing an opportunity to engage with university-level research methodology at the secondary level.
 Assessment is conducted by external examiners using a detailed rubric covering research focus, analysis, interpretation, and overall presentation.
 Scores range from 0 to 36, converted into the A–E grade bands that map onto the 3-point core allocation.

-Theory of Knowledge essay is assessed through a 1,200–1,600 word externally examined essay plus an internally assessed oral presentation.
+Theory of Knowledge is assessed through a 1,200–1,600 word externally examined essay plus an internally assessed oral presentation.
 Candidates explore the nature of knowledge across different areas of knowing and ways of knowing, developing critical thinking skills that the IB identifies as central to its educational mission.
 The interplay between TOK and the Extended Essay creates an integrated intellectual framework that admissions officers at research-intensive universities frequently cite as a distinguishing feature of IB candidates.

 Creativity, Activity, Service does not contribute to the point total but must be completed satisfactorily as a condition of the Diploma award.
 While CAS carries no numerical score, universities increasingly recognise CAS engagement as evidence of holistic development and commitment to community, particularly for candidates whose personal statements require substantive demonstration of extra-curricular investment.

-| IB total points | IB subject grade range | UCAS tariff (A-Level equivalent) | AP score equivalent | Admissions interpretation |
+| IB total points | IB subject grade range | Core component performance | Admissions interpretation |

-| 40–45 | 7s in most subjects | AAA*A – A*A*A | 5, 5, 5 across 3+ exams | Highly competitive for elite universities |
+| 40–45 | 7s in most subjects | Strong performance in EE and TOK | Highly competitive for elite universities |

-| 35–39 | Mostly 6s and 7s | AAA – AAB | 5, 5, 4 or 5, 4, 4 | Strong applicant for top-tier programmes |
+| 35–39 | Mostly 6s and 7s | Solid core performance with A/B classifications | Strong applicant for top-tier programmes |

-| 30–34 | Mix of 5s and 6s | AAB – BBB | 5, 4, 4 or 4, 4, 4 | Competitive for most programmes |
+| 30–34 | Mix of 5s and 6s | Acceptable core performance | Competitive for most programmes |

-| 24–29 | Minimum diploma threshold up to BBB equivalent | BBB – BCC | 4, 4, 3 or 3, 3, 3 | Meets minimum requirements at many universities |
+| 24–29 | Minimum diploma threshold up to mid-range | Core components completed satisfactorily | Meets minimum requirements at many universities |

 Asia-Pacific context: IB scores and national university systems